 Furniture purchased from manufacturers requires shipment to a warehouse that has a dock and is always staffed during business hours.

-They will not ship to a residence.
-Here at Aston Design Studio, we only use companies who are insured and have all the necessary equipment and manpower for receiving, warehousing, delivery, and installation.
+We only use companies who are insured and have all the necessary equipment and manpower for receiving, warehousing, delivery, and installation.
 All designers use these types of services, that is unless they have some kind of a dock at their own business locations.

 Some of the products we sell through Aston Design Studio are available via online retailers.

 We try our best to be competitive with those retailers, but we're usually not cheaper, because they have greater buying power than most residential designers.
 We'd love for you to buy product from us, but we don't require it on every item.

 You are welcome to price check us all over the internet.
 We know many people will and we know we will be competitive, not always less, but competitive.

 However, we are really not interested in working with clients that will pick and choose approximately half or less of the items to purchase through us.
 We know (from experience) that sometimes clients will leave the difficult, more customized, time-consuming purchases for us and then they will buy the easier-to-purchase items.